In this article

 Arizona fishing license cost in 2026

-Short-term options include a 1-day license at $20 for any angler and combo Hunt & Fish or Combination Hunt-Fish licenses for residents at $57.
-Youth (ages 10-17) combo licenses cost $5.
+Short-term and specialty options include combo Hunt & Fish licenses for residents at $57 and youth (ages 10-17) combo licenses at $5.
 A Disabled Veteran license is free.

 Where to buy an Arizona fishing license

-The quickest way is online at azgfd.gov, the official AZGFD portal.
+The quickest way is online through the official AZGFD portal (opens in a new tab).
 You'll receive a digital license that you can store in the AZGFD app or print.
 You can also call 1-866-462-0433.

 In person, licenses are sold at AZGFD regional offices in Phoenix, Mesa, Tucson, Flagstaff, Pinetop, Kingman, and Yuma.
 More than 200 license dealers, including Walmart, Bass Pro Shops, Sportsman's Warehouse, and bait shops, sell licenses statewide.
 Licenses are valid for 365 days from purchase, not the calendar year.